Gene structure

 Gene structure is the organisation of specialised sequence elements within a gene.
 Genes contain most of the information necessary for living cells to survive and reproduce.
 In most organisms, genes are made of DNA, where the particular DNA sequence determines the function of the gene.
-A gene is transcribed (copied) from DNA into RNA, which can either be non-coding (ncRNA) with a direct function, or an intermediate messenger (mRNA) that is then translated into protein.
+A gene is transcribed (copied) from DNA into RNA, which can either be non-coding RNA (ncRNA) with a direct function, or an intermediate messenger RNA (mRNA) that is then translated into protein.
 Each of these steps is controlled by specific sequence elements, or regions, within the gene.
 Every gene, therefore, requires multiple sequence elements to be functional.
 This includes the sequence that actually encodes the functional protein or ncRNA, as well as multiple regulatory sequence regions.
 These regions may be as short as a few base pairs, up to many thousands of base pairs long.

 Much of gene structure is broadly similar between eukaryotes and prokaryotes.
 These common elements largely result from the shared ancestry of cellular life in organisms over 2 billion years ago.
 Key differences in gene structure between eukaryotes and prokaryotes reflect their divergent transcription and translation machinery.
 Understanding gene structure is the foundation of understanding gene annotation, expression, and function.